 I am a PhD candidate in the Department of Political Science at Western University.
 My research interests include Canadian politics, urban and local politics and public policy.
 The working title for my dissertation is "The Partisan Construction of Policy Agendas: Party competition and policy attention in English Canadian provinces 1945-2020".
 My dissertation examines how parties and party system dynamics shape provincial policy agendas over time.
 This project is supported by a SSHRC Joseph-Armand Bombardier Canada Graduate Scholarship.

+I will be teaching PSCI 334: Public Policy at the University of Waterloo in Winter 2022.
 I have experience as a teaching assistant for courses in the areas of public policy and administration and introduction to politics.

 I encourage you to use the links below (or at the top of this page) to read more about my research, including some recent publications and teaching experience.